solids4foam/solids4foam/CONTRIBUTING.md

 # Contributing to solids4foam

 Thank you for considering contributing to **solids4foam**!

-Thanks for helping create a world where fluid and structure are solved using your favorite CFD code.
+Thanks for helping create a world where fluid and structure are solved using your favourite CFD code.

 ## How Can I Contribute?

 ### 1. Reporting Bugs

-If you encounter a bug, please open an [GitHub issue](https://github.com/solids4foam/solids4foam/issues) and include:
+If you encounter a bug, please open a [GitHub issue](https://github.com/solids4foam/solids4foam/issues) and include the following:

 - A concise and descriptive title.

-- Steps to reproduce the issue along with and explanation of the expected behavior.
+- Steps to reproduce the issue, along with explaining the expected behaviour.

 - Relevant details, such as screenshots, logs, or error messages and an environment description in the following form: